ENUM Domain – What Is It?

 Since 2006, ENUM domains of the German number space have been registered by DENIC.
 The ENUM domains administered by DENIC under the German country code +49 are under 9.4.e164.arpa.

-An ENUM domain for a particular telephone number can only be registered by the person holding that number.
+As opposed to .de domains, ENUM domains cannot give rise to conflicts about names, since registration is linked to the corresponding telephone number.
+In the ENUM context, questions are thus more likely to arise in relation to whether the holder of the ENUM domain and the legitimate holder of the telephone number are indeed identical: An ENUM domain for a particular telephone number can only be registered by the person holding that number.
 For ENUM domain registrations, DENIC's ENUM Domain Terms and Conditions and ENUM Guidelines apply.
 In order to ensure that an ENUM domain is actually registered by the legitimate holder of the corresponding telephone number, DENIC provides a Complaint Procedure.

 Register and Update an ENUM Domain